 "I now deeply regret having participated in these meetings and not to have immediately reported them to the authorities as I am obliged to do.
 I understand that I need to take personal responsibility for my actions and I accept the punishment that CSA has imposed on me.
 I hope that other players will learn from my experience and be better prepared if they find themselves in the situation that I was in, and that my punishment will serve as a deterrent.
 I also want to thank my family, friends and my legal team for their unwavering support and guidance during the last few months."

-Petersen is the sixth player and third international to be sanctioned after Gulam Bodi, Thami Tsolekile, Ethy Mbhalati, Pumi Matshikwe and Jean Symes were banned for between seven and 20 years for their roles the saga.
+Petersen is the sixth player and third international to be sanctioned after Gulam Bodi, Thami Tsolekile, Ethy Mbhalati, Pumi Matshikwe and Jean Symes were banned for between seven and 20 years for their roles in the saga.
 The investigation remains ongoing.

 Petersen's ban prevents him from being involved in any capacity for any international or domestic match, or having any other kind of function in cricket organised by CSA, the ICC or any other national federation.
 Most recently, Petersen has played for South African franchise Lions, for Lancashire in county cricket, was employed as a commentator for the public broadcaster, SABC, and ran a charitable foundation.
 He will be unable to do any of the first three of those until November 12, 2018, two years from the date he was charged.